 In June 2007 the IAEA Director General said: "Iran has not taken the steps called for by the Board nor responded to the demands of the Security Council.
 The facts on the ground indicate that Iran continues steadily to perfect its knowledge relevant to enrichment and to expand the capacity of its enrichment facility.
 Iran has also continued with the construction of its heavy water reactor at Arak. … This is taking place without the Agency being able to make any progress in its efforts to resolve outstanding issues relevant to the nature and scope of Iran´s nuclear programme, or being able to implement the Additional Protocol that would enable the verification of the absence of undeclared nuclear activities."

 The Fordow site

-Clearly Iran has played for time since the discovery in 2002 of its activities contravening its obligations under the NPT, and has developed its enrichment capacity to a high level meanwhile.
+Clearly Iran played for time following the discovery in 2002 of its activities contravening its obligations under the NPT, and it developed its enrichment capacity to a high level meanwhile.
 The existence of the Fordow plant is particularly significant in that it would provide sufficient capacity to take a portion of the Natanz output of LEU up to weapons-grade.

-The IAEA continues full involvement with Iran on nuclear safety issues, focused on Bushehr.
+The IAEA continued full involvement with Iran on nuclear safety issues, focused on Bushehr.

 Enrichment to 20%, heightened concerns